Factory for the production of bricks from waste. "Bricks made from recycled materials - reliable and economical!" Blocks from construction waste

 • cement additives (plasticizers, accelerators, hardeners);

-• used production equipment, machinery and equipment.
+• used production technology, machinery and equipment.

-The Federal Service for Supervision of Consumer Rights Protection and Human Welfare issued positive sanitary and epidemiological conclusions (No. d.) for compliance with state sanitary and epidemiological rules and regulations of the following project documentation and products:
+The Federal Service for Surveillance in the Sphere of Consumer Rights Protection and Human Welfare issued positive sanitary and epidemiological conclusions (No. 77.01.03.571.P.016782.04.06 dated April 3, 2006 and No. 77.01.03.574.P.016764.04.06 dated April 3, 2006 d.) for compliance with state sanitary and epidemiological rules and standards of the following design documentation and products:

 • TU 5712-072-00369171-06 “Fillers from municipal solid waste for concrete”;

-• TU 5742-073-00369171-06 "Concrete on aggregate from municipal solid waste";
+• TU 5742-073-00369171-06 “Concrete with aggregate from municipal solid waste”;

-• aggregates from municipal solid waste for concrete, made according to TU 5712-072-00369171-06;
+• aggregates from municipal solid waste for concrete manufactured according to TU 5712-072-00369171-06;

-• concrete on aggregate from municipal solid waste, made according to TU 5742-073-00369171-06.
+• concrete on aggregate made from municipal solid waste, manufactured according to TU 5742-073-00369171-06.

 The use of coal mine waste as a raw material for the production of ceramic bricks.

-The purpose of the work described in this article is to study the possibility of obtaining ceramic products for construction purposes, in particular ceramic bricks, from the waste heaps of the Kizelovsky basin.
+The purpose of the work described in this article is to study the possibility of obtaining ceramic products for construction purposes, in particular ceramic bricks, from waste heaps of the Kizelovsky basin.

-As can be seen from Table.
+As can be seen from table.
 1, the chemical composition of waste heaps of both types approximately corresponds to the composition of brick clays.
-At the same time, black shale contains clay minerals such as kaolinite and illite, as well as feldspars, chlorites and sericite.
+However, black shale contains clay minerals such as kaolinite and illite, as well as feldspars, chlorites and sericite.
 In addition, they contain quartz, corundum, magnetite, hematite, sulfates, carbonates, sulfides and native sulfur.

 The water, molding, drying and fire properties of mixtures from waste heaps of both types were determined.